mikeizbicki/cmc-csci143/topic_10_indexes_btree/README.md

         > **Note:**
         > I will make heavy use of $O$, $\Omega$, and $\Theta$ notation in this section.
         > You can see <https://en.wikipedia.org/wiki/Big_O_notation#Family_of_Bachmann%E2%80%93Landau_notations> for a review.
+        > The intuition is summarized in the table below.
         >
         > | asymptotic notation | non-asymptotic counterpart |
         > | ------------------- | -------------------------- |